OghreJoan/SQL-Medical-Insights-Project/README.md

 **RECOMMENDATION**

-Data Integrity: Hospitals should enforce constraints to maintain consistency.
+**Data Integrity**: Hospitals should enforce constraints to maintain consistency.

-Efficient Storage: Data normalization should be implemented to improve query performance.
+**Efficient Storage**: Data normalization should be implemented to improve query performance.

-Advanced Reporting: Integrate Power BI for more in-depth visual analytics.
+**Advanced Reporting**: Integrate Power BI for more in-depth visual analytics.

 **Conclusion**